philipstubbs13/australia-fire-api-and-dashboard/README.md

 To start the Flask server locally:

-1. If not already, activate the python virtual environment:
+1. If not already activated, activate the python virtual environment:

 ```bash
 conda activate PythonData